It’s never too late to achieve your life goals

 Share your goals with us

 Whether you want to travel to one of your bucket list destinations or renovate your home, we want to hear about your life goals.
-Head to Facebook or Instagram or, if you’ve used a loan to help you get to your goals sooner, why not share your #LoveNovuna story with us?
+Head to Facebook or Instagram or, if you’ve used a loan to help you get to your goals sooner, why not share your story with us?

 *All figures, unless otherwise stated, are from a YouGov survey.
 Total sample size was 2076 adults.
 Fieldwork was undertaken between 27th - 28th July 2023.
 The survey was carried out online and analyzed independently by Novuna.
 The figures have been weighted and are representative of all UK adults (aged 18+).